 - Initiate a disability insurance claim, as appropriate

-- You will want to hire regular helpers that will look after repetitive routine chores over the longer-term such as to:
+- Hire regular helpers that will look after repetitive routine chores over the longer-term to:

 - Clean the house

 - Cut the grass and water the garden, or shovel the snow

 - Start the car once a week